British Prime Minister Boris Johnson will face a vote of confidence on Monday – KION546

 By Ivana Kottasová, CNN

-British Prime Minister Boris Johnson will face a vote of confidence on Monday, triggered by discontented lawmakers in his own party, according to the PA news agency.
+British Prime Minister Boris Johnson will face a vote of confidence on Monday, triggered by discontented lawmakers in his own party.

-PA has quoted Sir Graham Brady, chairman of the 1922 Committee, as saying “the threshold of 15% of the parliamentary party seeking a vote of confidence in the leader of the Conservative Party has been exceeded.”
+Sir Graham Brady, chairman of the 1922 Committee, said in a statement Monday that the number of Conservative Party parliamentarians calling for the vote had reached the necessary threshold.
+The vote will be held between 6 p.m. and 8 p.m. local time on Monday.

+Johnson’s premiership has been shaken by the so-called “Partygate” scandal, with months of allegations of parties and gatherings at the heart of his government during various stages of pandemic lockdown eroding confidence in his leadership.
+He has also been criticized for his response to a cost-of-living crisis.

 This is a developing story.